mapbender/mapbender-starter/CONTRIBUTING.md

 Is a special set of folders and files that look so:

 * *Component* - Contains _components_ in other words _services_,
     this contains buisness logic in classes.
-The _components_ are used by API's
+The _components_ are used by API's-
+* *Exception* - Contains exceptions.
+* *DataFixtures* - Fixtures are used to load a controlled set of data into a database.
+This data can be used for testing or could be the initial data required for the application to run smoothly
+* *EventListener* - Contains event listeners
 * *DependencyInjection* - Contains only one file, this makes in _magical_ way [components] available as [services], if they _registred_ in _Resources/config/services.xml_ [bundle] folder
 * *Documents* - Contains documents related to the [bundle].
 [MD] for text and [PUML] for charts formats are preferred.
 * *Element* - Contains Mapbender [elements].
 This folder isn't [symfony] conform.
-*

 ### Create Bundle (Module)

 * Create [git] repository outside of Mapbender, as own project
-* Create [composer.json]
+* Create [composer].json
 * Create [bundle structure](#Bundle%20structure)
 * Follow module [rules]